Review Article

 4.3 Nutritional composition and requirements

 Understanding the nutritional composition and requirements of sea cucumbers is essential for optimizing their growth and health in aquaculture.
 Sea cucumbers require a diet rich in organic matter, including detritus, phytoplankton, and other marine-derived nutrients.
 The nutritional needs can vary based on species and environmental conditions.
-For example,Cucumaria frondosain the Barents Sea thrives on a diet that includes detritus and small planktonic crustaceans, while Stichopus monotuberculatus benefits from a diet supplemented with fish meal and other organic materials (Figure 2) (Dvoretsky and Dvoretsky, 2021; Xu et al., 2022).
+For example,Cucumaria frondosain the Barents Sea thrives on a diet that includes detritus and small planktonic crustaceans, while Stichopus monotuberculatus benefits from a diet supplemented with fish meal and other organic materials (Figure 2) (Dvoretsky, 2021; Xu et al., 2022).
 Ensuring that these nutritional requirements are met through natural foraging and supplemental feeding is key to the sustainable aquaculture of sea cucumbers.

 Optimizing feeding strategies and understanding the nutritional requirements of sea cucumbers are vital for the success of sea ranching and aquaculture.
 By assessing natural food availability, formulating effective supplemental diets, and employing sustainable feeding techniques, it is possible to enhance the growth, health, and overall sustainability of tropical sea cucumber aquaculture.
 The cultivation process of the sea cucumber Cucumaria frondosa in the Russian waters of the Bering Sea includes fertilization under laboratory conditions, larval rearing, transfer to the seabed, and the stages of ranching and harvesting.
 Figure 2 emphasizes the importance of nutritional composition and requirements for the growth and health of sea cucumbers.
 By controlling the nutritional supply to larvae, survival rates and growth speeds can be significantly improved, optimizing farming efficiency.
 This detailed process provides valuable reference cases for sea cucumber farming in other regions.